 Read our iPhone 11 review for in-depth analysis and testing.

 The SE (2020) is a simple sell, but a compelling one: a fast phone offering good camera performance at a bargain-basement price of £399/$399.
-And on that basis we'll be recommending this to a lot of friends and family members.
+And on that basis we've been recommending this to a lot of friends and family members.

-The A13 Bionic chip + 3GB of RAM combination isn't the quickest you can get these days (the A14 is obviously quicker, and the 11- and 12-series phones have 4GB or even 6GB of RAM), but the SE is very much Fast Enough.
+The A13 Bionic chip (as seen in the iPhone 11) plus 3GB of RAM means this isn't the quickest iPhone you can get these days (the A14 and A15 are obviously quicker, and the 11-, 12-, and 13-series phones have 4GB or even 6GB of RAM to access), but the SE is very much Fast Enough.
 It will be able to run demanding apps and install iOS updates for years to come.

 But overall this is a strong offering for the money.
 Read our iPhone SE (2020) review for more.